 Your 1st grader will not and should not be reading Harry Potter.
 And that’s not the goal of reading help for your 1st grader.
 Rather the goal is create a solid foundation for a lifelong reading habit, which includes proficient reading and a desire to read.
 That requires a sequence of skill development to reading comprehension and metacognition is set in stone.
 It has to start with mastery of phonics, then reading with fluency, then comprehension.

-The key to eventual reading proficiency is for your child to put in the reading time.
+The key to eventual reading proficiency is for your child to put in the reading time – to develop language processing skills and comfort with the reading.
 And so reading help for 1st graders – at the start of the learn to read process – is all about exposure to language and text, and connecting reading to god things – fun, engaging, mimicking you, success.

 If you can successfully nurture a love of reading in 1st grade, you have done your job.
 Here is a guide to that end goal.